-The Master's degree in Fine Arts is considered a cohesive research project which is approached from different angles, and consists of both studio research and theoretical research.
+The PhD in Fine Arts is considered a cohesive research project, which is approached from different angles, and consists of both studio research and theoretical research.
 The reporting on the research project in its entirety is presented in different formats.
-It includes:
+It includes, inter alia:

-- the public exhibition or public visual presentation of a creative output that is representative of the studio research, - the documentation of the candidate's portfolio, - a catalogue accompanying the presentation of the creative output, which could take on various forms, and - a dissertation or thesis.
+- the creative output in the form of a public exhibition or a public visual presentation of a creative output that is representative of the creative output, - a catalogue accompanying the presentation of the creative output, which could take on various forms, and - a thesis.